 Now, we could initialize our lower boundary of line search to a = 0.0 and upper boundary to c = min(snorm, smax).
 And now we could do line search for minima on the [a;c] interval in the direction of s.

 But, in reality that renormalization will not cause any differences in actual algorithm, because we always could reverse it back at any point by multiplying back s with snorm and dividing a, b and c by snorm.
 And the outcome of line search procedure would be the same.

-#28 Updated by Erik Lindahl 27 days ago
+#28 Updated by Erik Lindahl almost 2 years ago

 Oh, the normalization will also enter for things like calculating the scalar gradient, and while the code does account for the non-normalized vector, I'm less convinced than you about the 20-year-younger Erik's ability to be 100% consistent there :-)